Here are my tips and techniques to help guide you to a healthful life.

 Cooking techniques for optimal health.

-Their are four main techniques used in nutritional development.
+Their are techniques used in nutritional development.

-Sautee, steaming, roasting, and crock pot style.
+steaming, and pressure cooking style.

 Practice one method of cooking at a time.
 I suggest starting with steaming.
 It’s easy and steaming can create a quick and healthy side dish.
 Once you are confident with steaming try the other methods.